 15 minutes per day

-15 minutes per day to learn English , uuff!
-I have been learning about how to study for 15 minutes per day to achieve success and really it comes down to planning.
-But, learning English is hard, even more so if you are trying to do it by yourself.
+15 minutes per day to learn a language, uuff!
+I have been reading about how to study for 15 minutes per day to achieve success and really it comes down to planning.
+But, learning a language is hard, even more so if you are trying to do it by yourself.

 The older you are the more difficult it seems to be too.
 Well, that’s the case for me anyway.
 Being able to speak with confidence in a second language is, in my opinion so liberating yet it is so difficult to do it alone.

-English really is a key language that will open doors for you around the world and it looks great on your curriculum too.
-But be careful, when you say you can speak English on your curriculum be prepared to be tested.
-Just as we tweak our CV (Curriculum) for each job we apply for (if you don’t then you should be doing this) then we must tweak / adapt our English study for the purpose we are learning the language.
+Having a second language such as English or Spanish really is a key skill that will open doors for you around the world and it looks great on your curriculum too.
+But be careful, when you say you can speak English or Spanish on your curriculum be prepared to be tested.
+Just as we tweak our CV (Curriculum) for each job we apply for (if you don’t then you should be doing this) then we must tweak / adapt our language study for the purpose we are learning the language.

 If you are learning for a specific reason such as career advancement or to go to an English-speaking university then you must have a strategy, set your goals and timeline.
 Without a scheduled plan of attack, you will go nowhere fast.
 For more about this look at my blog post – What is your WHY?